 Even if you have emptied your clothes dryer lint filter after every load, there is still a great deal of lint that has entered the dryer ducts.
 Hopefully, most of it has passed on through and exited the outdoor vent.
 But if the outdoor vent is blocked by shrubbery, winter snow, or lint that is damp with humidity, it's time to give everything a good cleaning.

-If you are still using a flexible dryer hose that looks like aluminum foil, replace it today with a rigid metal vent pipe.
-Only you can help prevent house fires caused by dryer lint.
+If you are still using a flexible dryer hose that looks like aluminum foil, replace it today with a rigid metal vent pipe to help prevent house fires caused by dryer lint.

 06 of 16

-Unless you have a tankless water heater, sediment can collect in the bottom of a water heater causing mechanical problems and even leaks.
-Every six months, an established water heater should have a partial draining.
+Unless you have a tankless water heater, sediment can collect in the bottom of a water heater, causing mechanical problems and even leaks.
+Every six months, a standard water heater should have a partial draining.
 It's a simple process as long as you follow all the steps.
-Remember, electricity and water don't always mix well!
+Remember, electricity and water don't mix well, so make sure to shut off the power if your water heater is powered by electricity.

 07 of 16